AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

-For source coverage assessments, sources must be compiled with :option:`-g -fpreserve-control-flow`, plus :option:`-gnateS` for Ada or :option:`-fdump-scos` for C. Optimization is supported up to :option:`-O1` and inlining is allowed.
+For source coverage assessments, sources must be compiled with :option:`-g -fpreserve-control-flow -fdump-scos`.
+Optimization is supported up to :option:`-O1` and inlining is allowed.
+For backwards compatibility, for Ada :option:`-gnateS` can be used as a synonym of :option:`-fdump-scos`.

 Object coverage analysis proceeds in a similar fashion, with different :option:`--level` option values.
 There is no `source` coverage obligation